Printing Terms

 Felt Finish

-a soft texture that affects the look but not the strength of an uncoated paper.
+A soft texture that affects the look but not the strength of an uncoated paper.
 A felt finish can be created at the wet end during the papermaking process in one of two ways; either with a roll that is covered with a felt, or with a rubber roll with a felt-patterned finish.
 An embossed felt finish is created off the machine, after the paper has dried.
-Champion Carnival Felt is an example of a paper with a felt finish created during the papermaking process.
 See also felt finish, finish, papermaking, wet end.

 Felt Side

-the top side of the paper, which comes in contact with the dandy roll and felts during the papermaking process.
-The bottom side of the paper, which comes in contact with the wire (forming fabric) or the papermaking machine, is called the wire side.
-The felt side of a paper may appear to be softer, while the wire side of a paper may have more “tooth.”
+The top side of the paper, which comes in contact with the dandy roll and felts during the papermaking process.
+The bottom side of the paper, which comes in contact with the wire or the papermaking machine, is called the wire side.
+The felt side of a paper may appear to be softer, while the wire side of a paper may have more tooth.
 During printing, the softer texture of the felt side of an uncoated paper may pick up slightly more ink than the wire side of the same sheet, and the printer may have to adjust ink densities to compensate for this.
-Paper is generally packed and shipped as it is made: felt side up.
+Paper is generally packed and shipped as it is made, felt side up.
 See also finish, papermaking, tooth, two-sidedness, wire side.

 Fiber